 Advertisement graphics courtesy by Melbourne Air & Space Show

-There has not been an air show at the Orlando Sanford International Airport in a long time.
 If you have never been to an air show before now is your chance.
-This is one of the exciting airshows around in Central Florida area.
-Mark your calendar for October 31 – November 1, 2020.
+This is one of the best airshows around in Central Florida area.
+Mark your calendar for March 24 & 25, 2018.
 Gates open at 9am and close 5pm.
 Experience the time of your life at this venue.
-Rain or shine this event goes on.

 While at home planning your airshow day adventure, there are some items to bring.
 Don’t forget to bring sunscreen, sunglasses / goggles, a hat, comfortable cloths, poncho, blanket, folding chairs, earplugs / ear muffs, a photo/video camera, and great walking shoes.
 It is recommended not to wear sandals.
 One will be doing a lot of walking at this event.
 An added reminder to wear pants because of the various winds and sand may kick-up at anytime on the flight line and in other areas too.

-It is a short drive from Downtown Orlando to Orlando Sanford International Airport.
-Check your GPS for the best route there.
+Traveling from Orlando to Melbourne is just about a two-hour drive.
+It is worth the ride down to this air show.
+Get your GPS for the best travel route down to Melbourne International Airport.
+Expect heavy traffic going to and from the air show in the Melbourne area.
 Look for signage around the airport for available parking for the airshow.
 Some parking lots are pre-paid ahead of time.
 Visit the air show website for more information.
 It is recommended to arrive early for the best parking spaces available.
-Once they fill up you’ll be parking further from the air show entrance.
-Then you’ll have a long walk to and from your vehicle.
-The venue address is 1200 Red Cleveland Blvd, Sanford, Florida 32773.
+Once they fill up you’ll be parking further from the air show entrance and a long walk to and from your vehicle.

-Once you arrive at the front entrance, you’ll see a ticket table under a white tent.
+Once you arrive at the front entrance, you’ll see a ticket table.
 It is best to purchase your tickets online for the VIP Flight Line, Photographers Pass row, and much more ahead of time.
-Some of the special VIP ticket packages will sold out ahead of air show.
+Some of the special VIP ticket packages have been sold out.
 Check website for availability.
-General Admission tickets are still available for walk up.
+General Admission tickets are still available.
 Next, all attendees will be going thru a security checkpoint.
 Please check the air show website for items to bring to the air show.
 Some items maybe prohibited.
-Big bags and purses may not be allowed inside this venue.
+Big bags and purses may not be allowed.

 There will be a bunch of military and civilian static jets and helicopters on display on the tarmac.
 There are great photo opportunities to get up close photo to most of the aircrafts.
 Note some aircrafts are roped off and others you’ll be able to touch and walk-thru.
 Some attendees may have a chance to ask questions to the pilots standing by his or her aircraft.
 Many of the military pilots will be available for questions too.
-Some US Military branches will have recruiting booths at this air show.
-Their ready to sign up!
+Some branches of the US Military will have recruiting booths at this air show.

 The best part of the airshow is the aircrafts flying the sky.
 You’ll want to pre-plan where one can catch all of the action.
 Sitting on the fence line is not always the best spot to view the aircraft from.
 Unless you’ll be photographing the aircraft on the ground while they taxi.
 It is recommended to be in the middle of the airshow.
 Some attendees may experience neck strain while watching these aircrafts.
-Don’t forget to wear your sunglasses / goggles and ear protection.
+Don’t forget to wear your sunglasses / goggles.

-Here are year’s possible aerial performers which are the USAF Thunderbirds, F-35 Lighting II Demo Team, Army SpecOps Black Daggers, B-25 Panchito, Vietnam Era Tactical Helicopter Demo, and much more.
-These performers have not been finalized yet and subject to change.
+Some of the other aerial performers are the B-2 Stealth Bomber, Socom Para-Commandos, B-25 Panchito, John Black, P-51 Mustang Demo, Playful Extra 330, Shockwave Jet truck, B-17 Memphis Belle .
 Find a good spot and watch all these aerial acts from 12pm to 4pm.
 Most of these aircrafts will perform many stunts that are synchronized to music.
-One might even here the Kenny Loggins Danger Zone song being played.
+One might even here the Danger Zone song being played.
 Each air show is different every year.